zainabometere621/Odin-recipe-CSS/README.md

 # Odin-recipe-CSS
-website design for coconut recipe using HTML and CSS
+website design for coconut rice recipe using HTML and CSS